SleepySoft/FreeReq/README.md

 More requirement entry information can be added by editing the metadata.
 The editor ui will automatically generate the editing controls.

+# Plugins

+FreeReq supports extensions.
+You can edit config.json to enable plugins.

+## ScratchPaper

+Click "Template" button to open scratch paper window.
+You can save preset text in the scratch paper.
+The text will be saved automatically.

+## EmbeddingIndexing

+Based on KeyFaiss that using embedding to index requirement items.
+You can search content by nature language.

+Note that embedding models will affect search results.
+Based on different languages, you should choose the corresponding embedding model.

+Need faiss and text2vec library support.

+## ChatReq - Talk requirement with AI, the most amazing feature

+Based on EmbeddingIndexing.
+Using LLM to analysis search result to make it more readable.

+In theory, with the embedding searching result and correct prompts.
+We can use any LLM to implement this feature.
+The more powerful LLM, the better result.

+Now we're using chatglm-6b-int4-qe which can be run on 12G vram (but OOM if the context is too long).
+And hf library is required.

 # Update

 ## 20240117